Skip to main content

 About

-Founded in 2010, The Comics Grid: Journal of Comics Scholarship is an open-access, researcher-led, peer-reviewed academic journal.
+Founded in 2010, The Comics Grid: Journal of Comics Scholarship is a researcher-led, open-access, peer-reviewed academic journal.
 The journal aims to publish original and specialised contributions to the field of comics scholarship from multidisciplinary and media-specific perspectives.

 The journal aims to promote innovative comics scholarship where the writing is energetic and theoretically and interpretively bold, and that presents specialised knowledge in accessible and engaging forms.
 It also considers submissions that explore the ways in which comics can be used for scholarly purposes.